nirgn975/generator-jekyll-starter-kit/README.md

   2. `npm install` inside the new directory.
   3. `npm link` - This makes your local system sync with the changes you make
   4. `mkdir app`
-  5. Inside the new directory, initiate `yo generator-jekyll-starter-kit`
+  5. Inside the new directory, initiate `yo jekyll-starter-kit`

 ## Contributors